 The Statue of Liberty rooms are equipped with telescopes.
 But that’s just the cherry on top.
 The views you can see with your bare eyes are spectacular, too, rivaling any of the boat tours that nose right up to the statue.
 Looking to impress a client or date?
 Invite them up to your room.
 It all comes down to the hotel’s remarkable proximity to the harbor—stand up against the massive windows and you’ll feel like you’re flying over the water.

 Rooms with a view: A wide range of rooms and suites offer harbor views.
 Essentially, any room or suite named after the statue looks to the water, from the Statue of Liberty Room to the Liberty Suite.
-2 West St., 212-344-0800, ritzcarlton.com
+2 West St., book now

 Rooms with a view: A wide range of rooms feature views, which get better the higher you go.
-For guaranteed views, go for a Premier Room, which start on the 30th floor.
-Following closely are the Deluxe Rooms, on floors 20 to 29, though ask to be placed in a room over the 26th floor.
-246 Spring St., 212-842-5500.
-Check current rates at Trump SoHo.
+For guaranteed views, go for a room that is on the 30th floor or higher.
+Following closely are the rooms on floors 20 to 29, though ask to be placed in a room over the 26th floor.
+246 Spring St., book now

 Hotel on Rivington